 Why is it important to keep the Railway running?

 “The locomotives, wagons and cranes are a valuable piece of history, but together, maintained and used within the Heritage Dockyard, they are a significant part of the Dockyard’s history and that of the surrounding area.
 Far better for them to be restored, maintained and used than just sit idle, deteriorating.”

-“The Dockyard Railway only operates one weekend per month on average, so although the normal working day for a railway volunteer normally starts at 7am and doesn’t finish until 5.30pm / 6pm, these aren’t so frequent that you get tired of it.
+“The Dockyard Railway usually operates one weekend per month on average, so although the normal working day for a railway volunteer usually starts at 7am and doesn’t finish until 5.30pm / 6pm, these long days aren’t so frequent that you get tired of it.
 Personally, because of the documentation, co-ordination and rostering, on average I spend a further half-day per week dealing with those issues.
-There’s always scope for new volunteers to help with other roles and tasks at the railway itself on extra days once they get settled in, there is more that we could achieve if there were more of us.”
+There’s always scope for new volunteers to help with other roles and tasks at the railway itself on extra days once they get settled in, as there is more that we could achieve if there were more of us.”